El-Haram Street (Pyramids Road)

 El Hram Street History

 Alexander the Great invaded Egypt and established Alexandria as his capital.
-He didn’t care for Cairo or Giza, which is why he didn’t touch El-Haram Street of the pyramids, and even his leader Ptolomy, when he ascended the Egyptian kingdom, didn’t add to El-Haram Street.
-And the road remained a tree avenue leading to the tombs of the ancient Kings.
+He didn’t care for Cairo or Giza, which is why he didn’t touch El-Haram Street of the pyramids, and even his leader, Ptolemy, when he ascended the Egyptian kingdom, didn’t add to El-Haram Street.
+And the road remained a tree-lined avenue leading to the tombs of the ancient Kings.

 El-Haram street view pyramids - Egypt Fun Tours

-Rich Pachas erected lovely villas and luxury residences and buildings along the avenue throughout the Ottoman period, transforming it into a thoroughfare with buildings on both sides.
+Rich Pachas erected lovely villas, luxury residences, and other structures along the avenue throughout the Ottoman period, transforming it into a thoroughfare lined with buildings on both sides.
 Between world wars, the development of new structures on the Boulevard proceeded until 1952, when the Egyptian Revolution of the Free Officers occurred.

 After the 1952 revolution, the government began nationalizing these structures.
 As the country’s population grew, they sold most of these structures to individuals.
 These new owners converted them into businesses to make money, primarily nightclubs and cabarets for belly dancing.
 The Boulevard is famous for its belly dancing and nightclubs.
 It is known throughout the Middle East.
 It attracts visitors from all over the world.
 They want to see Egyptian belly dancers.